pdxiv/basset-lang/tests/errors/README.md

 # Error Test Suite

-This directory contains test cases for error detection and reporting in the BASIC compiler.
+This directory contains test cases for error detection and reporting in Basset BASIC.

 ## Test Categories